What is work-study?

 Upon completion of your work-study orientation, you may begin working.

 How many hours can I work?

-Work-Study employees are hired to work a maximum of 15 hours per week throughout the academic year.
+Generally, work-study employees are hired to work a maximum of 15 hours per week.

 Please note that participation in work-study could reduce future loan requests.